Therapists at Restored Wellbeing are independent contractors who run their own therapy business at this location.

 NON-DIRECTIVE PREGNANCY SUPPORT COUNSELLING

-EXPLORING HTE IMPACT OF CHILDHOOD EXPERIENCES AND EARLY RELATIONSHIPS ON PARENTING
+EXPLORING ThE IMPACT OF CHILDHOOD EXPERIENCES AND EARLY RELATIONSHIPS ON PARENTING

 Dr Janine Oostenbroek - Perinatal Psychologist